 Those wishing to take an individual module or modules on a one-off basis for reasons of professional updating and/or special interest.
 They may select from any of the modules shown in the list below.

 Those wishing to ‘sample’ a programme before deciding whether to apply for MSc, Postgraduate Diploma or Postgraduate Certificate registration.
 These students are advised to choose from the modules available, one which is a core module from the programme of interest to them.

 Those required to pass one module initially in order to qualify for consideration for entry to the Postgraduate Certificate.
 These students MUST select one module from the list of core modules of your proposed programme of study

 Entry to study an IPA is at the discretion of CeDEP, with each application assessed on merit.
 As with all CeDEP qualifications, registration is with the University of London.

-Registration is for one year only, and students will be examined at the end of the study year*.
+Registration is for two years, and students will be examined at the end of the study year*.
 On satisfactory completion of the module(s), including examination, students receive an IPA certificate from the University of London.

 IPA students who are subsequently registered for either the MSc or Postgraduate Diploma will be credited with any relevant modules successfully completed under the IPA scheme.

 Students may complete a maximum of three IPA modules.